Dwight D. Eisenhower: Legacy and memory

-Public and scholarly assessments
+Public and scholarly assessments of presidency

 A statue of Dwight D. Eisenhower by Jim Brothers stands in the rotunda of the United States Capitol in Washington, D.C.

 During his two terms as president, Eisenhower's approval ratings were consistently high, only briefly falling below 50 percent in 1958 and again in 1960.
 His overall average of 63 percent in the Gallup poll remains the second highest in history.
 With the popularity of his successor, John F. Kennedy, Eisenhower's reputation declined in the years after he left office.
 He was widely seen by critics as an inactive, uninspiring, golf-playing president, which was in stark contrast to Kennedy, who was 26 years his junior.
 Critics also compared Eisenhower with the likes of Calvin Coolidge as a "do nothing president".
 Despite his unprecedented use of Army troops to enforce a federal desegregation order at Central High School in Little Rock, Eisenhower was criticized for his reluctance to support the civil rights movement to the degree that activists wanted.
 Eisenhower also attracted criticism for his handling of the 1960 U-2 incident and the associated international embarrassment, for the Soviet Union's perceived leadership in the nuclear arms race and the Space Race, and for his failure to publicly oppose McCarthyism.
 In particular, Eisenhower was criticized for failing to defend George C. Marshall from attacks by Joseph McCarthy, though he privately deplored McCarthy's tactics.

 Following the access of Eisenhower's private papers, his reputation changed amongst presidential historians.
 Historian John Lewis Gaddis has summarized a more recent turnaround in evaluations by historians:

 Historians long ago abandoned the view that Eisenhower's was a failed presidency.
 He did, after all, end the Korean War without getting into any others.
 He stabilized, and did not escalate, the Soviet–American rivalry.
 He strengthened European alliances while withdrawing support from European colonialism.
 He rescued the Republican Party from isolationism and McCarthyism.
 He maintained prosperity, balanced the budget, promoted technological innovation, facilitated (if reluctantly) the civil rights movement and warned, in the most memorable farewell address since Washington's, of a "military–industrial complex" that could endanger the nation's liberties.
 Not until Reagan would another president leave office with so strong a sense of having accomplished what he set out to do.

 Since 1982, scholars and historians have typically ranked Eisenhower among the ten best US presidents.
 Rexford Tugwell, a top aide to Franklin Roosevelt, referred to Eisenhower as "the least partisan president since George Washington."
 Historian Garry Wills called Eisenhower "a political genius" for making difficult foreign policy goals "look easy" to the general public to prevent further stress.

 President John F. Kennedy meets with General Eisenhower at Camp David, April 22, 1961, three days after the failed Bay of Pigs Invasion.